awsdocs/aws-robomaker-developer-guide/doc_source/using-service-linked-roles.md

 You don't need to manually create a service\-linked role\.
 When you SimulationJob or DeploymentJob in the AWS Management Console, the AWS CLI, or the AWS API, AWS RoboMaker creates the service\-linked role for you\.

 If you delete this service\-linked role, and then need to create it again, you can use the same process to recreate the role in your account\.
-When you SimulationJob or DeploymentJob AWS RoboMaker creates the service\-linked role for you again\.
+When you create a SimulationJob, SimulationJobBatch, or DeploymentJob, AWS RoboMaker creates the service\-linked role for you again\.

 You can also use the IAM console to create a service\-linked role with the **RoboMaker** use case\.
 In the AWS CLI or the AWS API, create a service\-linked role with the `robomaker.amazonaws.com` service name\.
 For more information, see [Creating a Service\-Linked Role](https://docs.aws.amazon.com/IAM/latest/UserGuide/using-service-linked-roles.html#create-service-linked-role) in the *IAM User Guide*\.
 If you delete this service\-linked role, you can use this same process to create the role again\.